Cravex1862/PullGit/README.md

 ```

 **Answer:**
-- `Y` - gitdeploy will automatically check GitHub and pull changes
+- `Y` - GitDeploy will automatically check GitHub and pull changes
 - `N` - You'll manually run sync with `node bin/cli.js sync`

 ---

-### âœ… Setup Complete!
+### ✅ Setup Complete!

 ```
-âœ… Setup complete!
+✅ Setup complete!
 Your configuration is ready.

 Next steps:
-  â€¢ Run: gitdeploy list    - to see your repositories â€¢ Run: gitdeploy sync    - to manually sync repositories â€¢ Run: gitdeploy help    - for more commands
+  • Run: gitdeploy list    - to see your repositories
+  • Run: gitdeploy sync    - to manually sync repositories
+  • Run: gitdeploy help    - for more commands
 ```

 **Your configuration is saved in:**